-1. Appreciating the relevance and limits of the contemporary theories or theoretical approaches to make sense of social reality.
+• To appreciate the relevance and limits of the contemporary theories or theoretical approaches to make sense of social reality.

-2. Understanding the basic methodological approaches of the thinkers, through some original texts and their role in building sociological knowledge
+• To Understand the basic methodological approaches of the thinkers, through some original texts and their role in building sociological knowledge sociological theory must address.
+This course would enable the learner to understand the contemporary or advanced theories and theoretical perspectives.